View Tract Details

 Recreation

-On the Gar Pond Tract, visitors may enjoy biking, hiking, on designated trails and wildlife viewing .
+On the Gar Pond Tract, visitors may enjoy biking, hiking, and horseback riding on designated trails and wildlife viewing .
 Fishing is allowed in Pit Pond.

 Gar Pond Trail is a 11-mile trail marked with three-inch yellow disk with a bicycle icon or blue blazes.
 The trail is open to bicycling and hiking.
 For bicyclists, the trail is a fast, single track suitable for all skill levels.
 There are several shortcuts back to the trailhead for the tired and weary.
 Hikers can enjoy a scenic hike through the diverse vegetation with some elevation changes along the way.